artisanpatel/github/with-2f-authentication/Readme.md

-Postman Collection for Github API testing with 2f-authentication automatic.
+Postman collection for testing of Github APIs with 2-factor-authentication automatic